IntelliTect/Coalesce/docs/modeling/model-types/external-types.md

 The collection of external types for a data model looks like this:

-    #.
-Take all of the api-served types in your data model.
+1. Take all of the api-served types in your data model.
 This includes [Entity Models](/modeling/model-types/entities.md) and [Custom DTOs](/modeling/model-types/dtos.md).
-    #.
-Take all of the property types, method parameters, and method return types of these types.
+2. Take all of the property types, method parameters, and method return types of these types.
-    #.
-Any of these types which are not primitives and not database-mapped types are external types.
+3. Any of these types which are not built-in scalar types and not one of the aforementioned api-served types are external types.
-    #.
-For any external type, any of the property types which qualify under the above rules are also external types.
+4. For any external type discovered, any of the property types which qualify under the above rules are also external types.

 ::: warning